Reading time: 8 min

 Alex Kirpichny

-Alexandr Kirpichny
+Alexander Kirpichny

-Chief Product Officer, Ispirer Systems
+Product Owner, Ispirer Systems

 Migration Steps

-Now let’s focus on the differences between DB2 and MSSQL that make migration a tough nut to crack.
+Now let’s focus on the differences between DB2 and MSSQL Server that make migration a tough nut to crack.

 Exception handlers

 DB2 documentation contains a complete list of error codes.
-Depending on the declaration, handlers can act on the entire procedure either inside a certain begin end block, trigger all exceptions in general, or only on certain erroneous states from the given list.
+Depending on the declaration, handlers can act on the entire procedure either inside a certain begin-end block, trigger all exceptions in general, or only on certain erroneous states from the given list.

 DB2SQL Server